French Catalonia Guided Walking Holiday

 - Enjoy delicious meals with a view of the sea at the well-appointed Grand Hotel du Lido

-- Discover shaded routes between pretty French towns or with far-reaching sea views
+- Discover shaded routes between pretty French towns or with far-reaching sea views, or visit local markets to soak up culture

 - A full programme of guided walks with 2 options every walking day